reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 }
 ```

-Pause to think about what should happen next.
+Think about what should happen next.
 The user sees that `"travel"` is the selected chat room in the UI.
-However, the Effect that ran the last time is still connected to the `"general"` room. **The `roomId` prop has changed, so whatever your Effect did back then (connecting to the `"general"` room) no longer matches the UI.**
+However, the Effect that ran the last time is still connected to the `"general"` room. **The `roomId` prop has changed, so what your Effect did back then (connecting to the `"general"` room) no longer matches the UI.**

 At this point, you want React to do two things: